markschl/snakecharmer/test/README.md

 (cd test && scripts/compare_mock.R)
 ## render the example Rmd (requires pandoc in PATH or RSTUDIO_PANDOC set, here for Ubuntu)
 RSTUDIO_PANDOC=/usr/lib/rstudio/bin/quarto/bin/tools Rscript -e "rmarkdown::render('test/R_example/example.Rmd', 'github_document')"
-# the following command will remove everything (including the results/ directory)
+# the following command would remove everything (including the results/ directory)
 # snakemake -c1 -d test clean_all
 ```

 The results of the comparison are found in `test/mock_cmp`.
-If rerunning the pipeline several times (with code modifications), consider supplying `--rerun-incomplete --rerun-triggers mtime` to snakemake.
 The mock community is fairly well represented by the UNOISE, Amptk/UNOISE and Amptk/Dada2 pipelines, while QIIME2 looses many reads due to quality filtering.
 Using this pipeline with variable-length ITS reads seems difficult.

 ![mock comparison](mock_cmp/ITS__ITS3-KYO2...ITS4/mock.png)